How to integrate Apache Spark, Intellij Idea and Scala

 Now we can check if the project works.
 Create a Scala class (e.g. in

-src/main/scala folder) and run the simple word count example.
+src/main/scala folder) and run a simple word count example.

 Let me know what you think of this article on twitter @mizvladimir or leave a comment below!